-If a user called "alice" requests an object called /MYCHANNELS/ABC, the above object mapping would change this name to /CHANNELS/alice/ABC Example 3: object-map "/MYCHANNELS/%1 "/CHANNELS/%U/%1" Asume a user called "alice" is logged on to the Liberator twice, and the Liberator has generated a unique login name of "alice-1" for the first session, and "alice-2" for the second session.
-In the second session alice requests an object called /MYCHANNELS/ABC.
-The above object mapping would change this name to /CHANNELS/alice-2/ABC. object-precache-enable Enables the caching of objects before they are requested.
-Type: boolean Default value: FALSE record-type1-clear-on-Clears all type 1 data for active objects when failing over to a new DataSource peer or failover reconnecting to the same one.
-This can allow cached data to be refreshed from the new DataSource.
-Type: boolean Default value: FALSE record-type2-clear-on-Clears all type 2 data for active objects when failing over to a new DataSource peer or failover reconnecting to the same one.
-This can allow cached data to be refreshed from the new DataSource.
-Type: boolean Default value: FALSE record-type3-clear-on-Clears all type 3 data for active objects when failing over to a new DataSource peer or failover reconnecting to the same one.
-This can allow cached data to be refreshed from the new DataSource.
-Type: boolean Default value: FALSE
+If a user called "alice" requests an object called /MYCHANNELS/ABC, the above object mapping would change this name to /CHANNELS/alice/ABC object-map "/MYCHANNELS/%1 "/CHANNELS/%U/%1"

+unique login nam second session lled "alice" is logged on to the Liberator twice, and the Liberator has generated a ne of "alice-1" for the first session, and "alice-2" for the second session.
+In the alice requests an object called /MYCHANNELS/ABC .
+The above object hange this name to /CHANNELS/alice-2/ABC .

+object-precache-enable Enables the cach ing of objects before they are requested.

+Туре: boolean

+Default value: FALSE

+record-type1-clear-on- failover •• 1 data for active objects when failing over to a new DataSource peer or the same one.
+This can allow cached data to be refreshed from the new

+Туре: boolean

+Default value: FALSE

+record-type2-clear-on- failover • • 2 data for active objects when failing over to a new DataSource peer or the same one.
+This can allow cached data to be refreshed from the new

+Туре: boolean

+Default value: FALSE

+record-type3-clear-on- failover • • 3 data for active objects when failing over to a new DataSource peer or the same one.
+This can allow cached data to be refreshed from the new

+Туре: boolean

+Default value: FALSE

 record-type2-hash-size Size of the Type 2 data hashtable.

 Туре: integer

 Default value: 65536

-12.9 Auth modules
+12.10 Auth modules

 This section of rttpd.conf configures the authentication and entitlement processing.
-For more information on Liberator permissioning, please refer to "Authentication and entitlement" on page 105.
+For more information on Liberator permissioning, please refer to "Authentication and entitlement" on page 93.

+Note: These c onfiguration items are not available in Liberator Free Edition.

-auth-moddir Directory from wl nere authentication modules are loaded.
+auth-moddir Directory from w here authentication modules are loaded.

 Туре: string

 Default value: application-root/lib (%r/lib)

-auth-module Name of authent ication module.
+auth-module Name of authen ication module.

 Туре: string

 Default value: xmlauth

-max-user-warn mber of users at which a warning about the number of users approaching the y max-user-limit) will be logged to the event log (see "max-user-limit" on page
+max-user-warn • mber of users at which a warning about the number of users approaching the y max-user-limit) will be logged to the event log (see "max-user-limit" on page

 Туре: integer

 Default value: 0 [no warning]

-max-user-ok Specifies the nur will be logged to nber of users at which a message confirming that the user level is acceptable the event log.
+max-user-ok Specifies the nu will be logged to mber of users at which a message confirming that the user level is acceptable the event log.

-Туре: integer

-Default value: 0

-max-user-limit Number of users allowed on the Liberator.

 Туре: integer

 Default value: 0